ccbs-stradl/coding_club/Sessions/2021_XX_YY_strings_dates.md

-String manipulation and regular expressions
+String manipulation and date parsing
 ================

 *Aim: Learn how to extract information from strings (text and character